NathanDuran/CAMS-Dialogue-Annotation/schema.md

 ### acceptRequest

-Communicative function of a dialogue act by which the sender, S, commits himself to perform an action that he has been requested to perform, possibly depending on certain conditions that he makes explicit.
+Communicative function of a dialogue act by which the sender, S, commits them self to perform an action that they have been requested to perform.

-**Example:** “Sure”
+**Example:** “Sure.”

 ### declineRequest

-Communicative function of a dialogue act by which the sender, S, indicates that he refuses to perform an action that he has been re- quested to perform, possibly depending on certain conditions that he makes explicit.
+Communicative function of a dialogue act by which the sender, S, indicates that they refuse to perform an action that they have been requested to perform.

-**Example:** “Not now”
+**Example:** “Not now.”

-### addressSuggest (Consider/On Condition)
+### addressSuggest (Consider/Conditionally Accept)

-Communicative function of a dialogue act by which the sender, S, indicates that he considers performing an action that was suggested to him, possibly depending on certain conditions that he makes explicit.
+Communicative function of a dialogue act by which the sender, S, indicates that they will consider performing an action that was suggested to them, possibly depending on certain conditions that they make explicit.

 **Example:**